lenhanpham/analysis-scripts/README.md

 I still do not have time to write manual of how to use them.
 If you need to use something, just leave comments in the issue space.
 I'll explain.

-For the julia gaussian extraction script (New-julia-Xtract-gaussian-energy.jl), if you want to use it in parallel to improve the performance when you have large amounts of outputs, copy the Julia-multithread-Xtract-gaussian-energy.sh and New-julia-Xtract-gaussian-energy.jl to your bin, and chmod 750 for all before using them by typing Julia-multithread-Xtract-gaussian-energy.sh in the dir where your Gaussian log files located.
+For the julia gaussian extraction script (New-julia-Xtract-gaussian-energy.jl), if you want to use it in parallel to improve the performance when you have large amounts of outputs, copy the Julia-multithread-Xtract-gaussian-energy.sh and New-julia-Xtract-gaussian-energy.jl to your bin, and chmod 750 for all before using them by typing Julia-multithread-Xtract-gaussian-energy.sh in the dir where your Gaussian log files are located.

+## I'll write instructions on how to use these scripts during my spare time.
+But, if you want to use some of them and not sure of "how to", please leave comments in the issues.
+Quick response will be made.